Your tenancy agreement is a legal document. It tells you what you should expect from us and what we expect from you.

 - give you 48 hours notice before an annual visit.

-If you feel we aren’t meeting our responsibilities, get in touch with us so we can work together to resolve this.
+If you feel we aren’t meeting our responsibilities, get in touch with us so we can work together to make things right.

 - pay your rent on time

-- look after your new home and grounds by keeping them tidy
+- look after your home and grounds by keeping them tidy

 - let us know as soon as possible when maintenance is needed